 (Keeping their business running is how most small businesses spend their working hours.
 Infographic source: NFIB)

 Small business owners spend most of their time keeping their businesses up and running.
 On top of this, there’s sales and marketing.
 After all, businesses need to remain competitive and make sales in order to survive.

-A study of small businesses conducted by email and social media marketing company Vertical Response found that:
+A study of small businesses conducted in 2012 by VerticalResponse – an email and social media marketing company, found that: